12 Strings, factors, and dates

 typeof() returns "integer". unclass() strips the factor shell and shows the integers underneath.

-Why does this exist?
-Statistical models need to encode categorical variables.
-Factors tell R “these are categories, not arbitrary text.”
-When you pass a factor to lm(), R automatically creates dummy variables (indicator columns).
-Without factors, R would not know that "male" and "female" represent a finite set of categories.
+So why does R have this machinery at all?
+Statistical models need to encode categorical variables, and factors tell R “these are categories, not arbitrary text.”
+Without factors, R would not know that "male" and "female" represent a finite set of categories rather than two arbitrary strings.

-Historical baggage: data.frame() used to convert all strings to factors by default.
-This caused years of confusion and the ubiquitous stringsAsFactors = FALSE incantation.
+Historical baggage worth knowing: data.frame() used to convert all strings to factors by default, which caused years of confusion and the ubiquitous stringsAsFactors = FALSE incantation.
 R 4.0 (released 2020) changed the default to FALSE, ending decades of pain.
-If you see old code with stringsAsFactors, now you know why.
+If you see old code with stringsAsFactors, now you know why it is there.

 • Controlling the order of levels in plots (bars, legends, facets)